jgbarah/evaluating-foss-projects/community.md

 In the case of FOSS projects with open development models based on coordination tools, there is a lot of information available about them.
 Usually, data can be collected from the following repositories:

 * Source code management repository.
+Almost all the information in is produced by the development community, since they are mainly changes to source code.
+In fact, one of the ways of defining the development communuity is as "those people who have contributed at least one change".
 * Code review system.
+All reviewers can be considered as a part of the development communities.
+Most of the submitters of change proposals are also developers, or they are acquiring that status.
 * Issue tracking system.
-* Asynchronous communication systems.
-* Synchronous communication systems.
+Developers participate in ITS by opening, commenting and closing tickets.
+They are not the only ones opening or commenting, but usually only they can fix issues, and close tickets.
+* Asynchronous and synchronous communication.
+It is very usual to have separate channels for developers, which allow for a separate tracking of this community.

-In fact, most of the data in those repositories are related to development activities and to developers themselves.
+In summary, most of the data in those SCM, CRS and ITS repositories are related to development activities, and developers usually have separate channels in ACS and SCS.
+Therefore, the evaluation of the development community in open projects, where all these repositories are public, can be very detailed.

 ### Contributing community

+The contributing community is a bit in between the development community and the user community.
+Contributors are usually users that are in the road to become developers, but maybe won't walk that path.
+This makes it difficult to specifically track contributors who are not developers.

+* Issue tracking system.
+Tickets are opened by contributors, be them developers or not.
+Since we consider both feature requests and bug reports as valuable contributions to the project, everything happening in the ITS is performed by the contributing community.
+However, the "responisve" part of the action is carried on by developers.
+* Asynchronous and synchronous communication.
+Contributors may join development channels.
+But being they users as well, contributors are also present in user channels.
+This makes it difficult to track their activity, except that they can be identified in ITS, and their identity linked to ACS and SCS.

 ### Users community